Lodi Winegrape Commission marks 25 years of unprecedented success

 Make no mistake, though, the LoCA priority is still to continue the expansion of the Lodi wine grape growing industry.
 Nonetheless, the Lodi Winegrape Commission’s grower-members are very much cognizant of the fact that the key to achieving this goal is by promoting the actual wines produced from said grapes.
 The logic being, the more people love Lodi wines, the more grapes wineries will need to buy to produce Lodi wines.

 You might think, isn’t this like putting a cart before a horse?
 Well, not if you acknowledge the fact that without a cart a horse has nothing to pull.
-That is why, in Lodi, the parade is all about the cart and the horse.
-These Lodi people – LoCA!
+That is why, in Lodi, the parade is all about the cart and the horse, which makes sense.
+At least to these loco Lodi people.

 2016, as it were, marks 25 years of unprecedented success for the Lodi Winegrape Commission.
 During the 1990s it was known as the Lodi-Woodbridge Winegrape Commission, but the organization and its mission has remained the same through thick and thin.
 Officially, in a nut shell: To serve the common interests of all Lodi Crush District 11 winegrape producers and to enhance the profitability of winegrape production through promotion, research, and education.

 One of the Commission’s first priorities – something most Lodi wine lovers will probably not recall – was simply to get wineries to put “Lodi” on the label.
-But in the early to mid-1990s, it was extremely rare to see that on a bottle, despite the fact that the Lodi Viticultural Area was officially established in 1986.
+This may not sound like a big deal, but in the early to mid-1990s, it was extremely rare to see "Lodi" on a bottle, any bottle, despite the fact that the Lodi Viticultural Area was officially established in 1986.

 In fact, during the Commission's early years you could just as well have called its first Executive Director Mark Chandler (who served for 20 years) “Badger-in-Chief.”
 Somebody had to travel up and down the state to push, prod, beg or cajole wineries to affix the Lodi appellation on their bottlings grown in Lodi.
 But at the time there was nothing more important: you cannot even begin to get consumers and wineries to appreciate Lodi grapes when they do not even know when a wine comes from Lodi.

-Chandler, as locals know, has recently gone on to other things – he is now Lodi City’s appointed Mayor.
+Chandler, as locals know, has recently gone on to other things – including stints as the City of Lodi’s mayor (in Lodi, mayors are selected by City Councils, not voted in).
 Recently Mayor Chandler reminded us, “When the Commission started in 1991 there were just 8 wineries in the area.”
 There were also fewer than 600 growers, cultivating a little less than 50,000 acres of wine grapes.

 Here in 2016, companies based outside of Lodi – particularly giant multi-brand producers such as E. & J. Gallo, Constellation Brands, Bronco and Trinchero Family Estates – still take the lion’s share of Lodi grown grapes.
 But Lodi’s image today is actually carved out by Lodi’s own wineries; many of them longtime growers who made the decision to take destiny into their own hands by spinning their own grapes into vinous gold.
 Homegrown wineries like Michael David, Klinker Brick, LangeTwins Family and Mettler Family now produce wines distributed in most states of the Union, as well as in foreign countries across the Atlantic and Pacific.